entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/generate-microservices-and-micro-frontends.md

      - ` Do you want to use Hibernate 2nd level cache?` (Yes)
      - `Would you like to use Maven or Gradle for building the backend?` **Maven** <-- this is required for Entando and is the default
      - `Which other technologies would you like to use?` (Don't select any other technologies)
-     - `What name would you give to the bundle to share on an Entando digital-exchange?` Enter a name for your Entando Bundle or accept the default
+     - `What name would you give to the bundle to share on an Entando digital-exchange?` Enter a name for your Entando bundle or accept the default
      - `Which is the organization name to use when publishing the docker image?` **At this point enter the name of the organization where you are going to push your docker image.
 If you're using your own docker hub account you should enter your username here.** (this can be changed later as needed)
      - `Would you like to generate micro frontends when creating entities?` (Always)
      - `Would you like to enable internationalization support` (Up to you)